image-js/fast-png/README.md

 __Options__

-* `checkCrc` - If set to `true`, the CRC will be checked for each chunk and an error will be throw in case it's wrong (default: false).
+* `checkCrc` - If set to `true`, the CRC will be checked for each chunk and an error will be thrown in case it's wrong (default: false).

 ### `encode(image)`